signal18/docs.signal18.io/02.installation/01.setup-instructions/02.setup-opensvc/docs.md

 net.bridge.bridge-nf-call-arptables = 0
 ```

-Instruct you cluster agents where to found your fresh collector and replication-manager modules
+Instruct your cluster agents where to find your fresh collector and replication-manager modules:

 ```
 nodemgr set --param node.dbopensvc --value https://collector-host